 For a long period of time, I didn’t even know that there was an alternative to Winrar.
 My knowledge of compression utilities was limited.
 But one day I saw this file with a .7z extension and on researching, I found about 7zip.
 It is extremely efficient in packing and fast in unpacking almost any compressed file.
 I also once tried Peazip but I just felt that for my needs it was too much for an archiving program.
 I found 7zip minimalist and to the point.

 6. Windows Media player

 What do I say about this beauty!
-They probably wanted this to be a full featured media player but I guess it didn’t work out well.
+They probably wanted this to be a full-featured media player but I guess it didn’t work out well.
 I use Windows Media Player to play my music and only music.
 I have tried iTunes and I was not at all impressed.
 With the type of hype Itunes had, the player wasn’t worth it.
-It creates playlists, imports music what more I can ask for?
+Does it create playlists, import music what more I can ask for?
 I had tried some others too thinking that they might give me better quality but that doesn’t help at all.
-So if I wanted audio quality I ended up using another sound enhancing driver.
+So if I wanted audio quality I ended up using another sound-enhancing driver.

-I was actually troubled by the ads displayed in the µtorrent application so wanted to do something about that.
-Then I found qbittorrent.
-In the beginning I was a bit skeptical since I hadn’t heard anyone using anything other than µtorrent.
-But it was damn easy to use and every night I sleep, qbittorrent takes care of my downloads till date.
+The Ads in Utorrent were troubling me a lot.
+Then I found QBitTorrent.
+In the beginning, I was a bit skeptical since I hadn’t heard anyone using anything other than µtorrent.
+But it was damn easy to use and every night I sleep, QBitTorrent takes care of my downloads to date.